jonnonz1/nz-statute-book/acts/public/2011/marine-and-coastal-area-takutai-moana-act-2011.md

 ### 30 Certain reclaimed land to vest in Crown
 (1) Subsection (2) applies to any reclaimed land that is formed from the common marine and coastal area as a result of a lawful reclamation.
-(2) The full legal and beneficial ownership in any reclaimed land to which this subsection applies vests in the Crown absolutely if, after the commencement of this Act, a regional council approves a plan of survey, under section 245(5) of the Resource Management Act 1991, in respect of that land.
+(2) The full legal and beneficial ownership in any reclaimed land to which this subsection applies vests in the Crown absolutely if, after the commencement of this Act, a regional council approves a plan of survey, under section 605 of the Natural and Built Environment Act 2023, in respect of that land.
 (3) Subsection (4) applies to reclaimed land that is formed from the common marine and coastal area as a result of an unlawful reclamation.
 (4) The full legal and beneficial ownership in any reclaimed land to which this subsection applies vests in the Crown absolutely if the Minister signs a certificate that—
   (a) describes the position and extent of the reclaimed land; and